balopez83/Surface_Pro_4_Hackintosh/README.md

 ## Credits
-Special thanks to [@Xiashangning](https://github.com/Xiashangning) for the excellent work done on his BigSurface kext as well as @billabongbro for other Surface specific enhancements<br>
+Special thanks to [@Xiashangning](https://github.com/Xiashangning) for the excellent work done on his BigSurface kext as well as [@billabongbruno](https://github.com/billabongbruno) for other Surface specific enhancements<br>